-The most recent version of CALGreen is the July 1, 2012, Supplement to the 2010 California Green Building Standards Code.
-The 2010 CALGreen code is published by the International Code Council (ICC) and is available on its website in loose-leaf hardcopy and e-file versions, along with other parts of the California Building Standards Code.
+The California Green Building Standards Code (CALGreen) is part 11 of Title 24, California Code of Regulations.
+The CALGreen code is published by the International Code Council (ICC) and is available on its website in loose-leaf hardcopy and e-file versions, along with other parts of the California Building Standards Code.
 The applicable sections for residential construction can be found in Section 4.408 and in Section 5.408 for most non-residential new construction.
-Requirements for some non-residential additions and alterations are located in section 5.713.8 (effective July 1, 2012).
-CALGreen is part 11 of Title 24, California Code of Regulations.
+Sections 301.1.1 and 301.3 addresses additions and alterations diversion requirements.

 What are the effective dates of CalGreen's waste diversion requirements?